Editor’s Note: This marketing infographic is part of our 25 part series.

 This is an important factor to consider when creating your PPC campaigns and deciding on which channels to use.

-The whole purpose of gauging different PPC temperatures is find out which types of CTAs will work best with your various visitors.
+The whole purpose of gauging different PPC temperatures is to find out which types of CTAs will work best with your various visitors.

 Takeaway: The warmer your visitor is in the action cycle (those coming from search), the warmer their conversion intent will be, which means the warmer your CTA threat level can be.